chauff/cse1500-web-transcripts/index.md

 ## University courses with a web focus elsewhere

-The materials we present here are only one way of introducing the fundamentals of the web to undergraduate students.
+Lastly, the materials we present here are only one way of introducing the fundamentals of the web to undergraduate students.
 A number of other universities offer publicly accessible teaching materials:

 - [Deep Dive Into Modern Web Development /U Helsinki](https://fullstackopen.com/en)
 - [Design and Implementation of Software for the Web /GMU](https://cs.gmu.edu/~tlatoza/teaching/swe432f17/home.html)